Skip to main content

 ‘I had this discussion with a friend of mine where we decided to name our most memorable four or five farming years … the years we came up with were ones when extreme hardship was experienced.
 We agreed that it’s such times when you are shaken out of your comfort zone and forced to make big changes to your operation.
 You put down a reticulated water system, you buy a feed cart, you do something … they’re the ones that really stick in your psyche.’ – Steven Scott

-Steven’s family has been farming in the region since the 1870s and Steven has been observing how things run on the farm since primary school.
+Steven’s family has been farming in the region since the 1870s and Steven has observed how things run on the farm since primary school.
 Growing up on the Henty property, he began working with his parents in 1987 after completing a degree from Charles Sturt University and took on management of the property and business in 2000.
 Cindy has a background in marketing and joined Steven to live on the farm, providing business support.
 They have raised three children together.

 There have been some big shifts in attitudes at Glen Elgin over the decades.
-Steven’s grandfather would often tell him about the trees he’d cleared ‘in a rather bragging manner,’ as he believed the number of trees removed was directly proportional to the amount of extra grass he could grow.
+Steven’s grandfather would often tell him about the trees he’d cleared ‘in a rather bragging manner’, as he believed the number of trees removed was directly proportional to the amount of extra grass he could grow.
 If he was alive today, Steven is sure his grandfather would struggle to relate to how this generation of Scotts are revegetating by planting thousands of trees, habitat corridors and shelterbelts.

 Image 1.
 Cindy and Steven Scott together at Glen Elgin.
 Source: Grow Love Project.